dayton-notes/medicine/content/02-Pharmacology/Antibiotics/Antibiotics Overview.md

 > - **Common myth is that it does not “penetrate” the lungs.
 This is false – it is not used in community-acquired PNA due to lack of Strep pneumo coverage.**  **It is routinely used for HAP/HCAP/VAP as double-coverage for Pseudomonas** (note more frequent dosing for PNA – 400 mg IV q8 hours)
 >
 > **2.** **Levofloxacin (Levaquin)**(PO and IV)
 > Spectrum: “Respiratory Fluoroquinolone” -  excellent activity vs. Strep pneumo, slightly less reliable Pseudomonas coverage than Cipro.
-Good for atypicals.
+Good for [[atypicals]].
 > Used for: **Community Acquired PNA (can use as monotherapy**), sinusitis/bronchitis, UTI’s, and double coverage of Pseudomonas including hospital acquired PNA.
 >
 > **3. Moxifloxacin** **(Avelox)** (PO and IV)